A selection of Bruce Hornsby taping and trading questions that you might ask…

 Why are there fewer plug-ins to the soundboard these days?

-Most likely because there are now official live releases of concerts, available for purchase through MunckMusic at www.brucehornsbylive.com.
+The most recent Bruce Hornsby taping policy no longer provides for soundboard recording.
+There are now official live releases of concerts, available for purchase through MunckMusic at www.brucehornsbylive.com.

 Where can I hear a Bruce Hornsby taping?